IvanWoo22/MASED/README.md

 Analyse the history and methylation of segmental duplications of *Arabidopsis thaliana*.

-* Which segments are duplications?
+* Which segments are duplicated from others?
 * When did their duplication happen?
 * How does the methylation of these duplications change during evolution and function acquisition？